 Turning to Wren, he said, "As much as I would like to know, if I were you, I would keep it to myself.
 Here's some free advice: don't tell anyone else about this dream, especially not Cyrus Kane."

 Liam and Sadie exchanged glances.
 Sadie shook her head.
 Liam turned to Umberto and said, "Thanks for your help."

 "Of course."
 Umberto nodded to Sadie, then he and Gordon took their leave.

 As soon as the door closed, Sadie said, "A Stilgrevsen!
 Utterly mad!"

 "Back to the library," said Sadie.
 "I better read that book."

 [Down the stretch we come!
-I'll do another batch of four chapters, and then we'll be at the endgame.
+Just ten chapters left!
 Up next: More about the wand maker, Lars Stilgrevsen!
 Plus, Quidditch!
 And, someone new gets detention!
 In the meantime, spread the word, and thanks very much for reading!
 KJ]